modelon-community/impact-client-python/docs/source/reexecuting_updating_experiments.rst

 This is useful in cases where a converged steady-state result could be used to initialize a failed steady-state simulation.
 The different possibilities to initialize are covered in the sections below.

 Consider the following steady-state batch execution scenario for a model.
-The parameterization for the `sweep` parameter results in 3 cases, where let's say a single case(case_2) in the batch simulation fails::
+The parametrization for the `sweep` parameter results in 3 cases, where let's say a single case(case_2) in the batch simulation fails::

    experiment_definition = experiment_definition.with_modifiers({'sweep': Range(10, 100, 3)})